sean-mcelwain/E-Commerce_Back_end/README.md

 # E-Commerce Back-end - ReadMe
 <a name='description'></a>
  ## Description
-This repository contains the back-end code for an E-Commerce Website
+This repository contains the back-end code for an E-Commerce Website.

 ## Table of Contents
  1. [ Description. ](#description)